 The sentencing hearing is quite political.
 This is because judges are subject to retention votes from the public during election years.
 Therefore, judges are extremely sensitive to making sure the punishment fits the crime.
 Unfortunately, this often errs on the side of being biased towards the alleged victim, their family members, District Attorneys, and probation officers.

 Risks for Judges at Sentencing and How they Limit Risk

 County and District Court judges are tasked with a difficult responsibility at sentencing hearings.
 They have a desire to please the public, because their job security is tied to how the public views them.
 But, they also cannot sentence everyone to prison, because prisons and jails are overflowing.
 Judges cannot sentence too harshly or too leniently – publicity in either direction is bad for their careers.
 The way judges limit their risk is by basing their sentencing decision on the professional opinions of different workers in the criminal justice field.
 By relying on the recommendations of professionals, judges can safeguard and share the responsibility of sentencing.
 Here are a few common professionals who are called upon to give input at sentencing:

-defend your future at sentencing.
+Work with a lawyer who will aggressively defend your future at sentencing.

 Before the sentencing hearing in criminal cases in Adams, Douglas, and Boulder County, a judge will request a Presentence Investigation Report from the probation department.
 A probation officer, who will investigate the facts of the case and provide their own recommendations for sentencing, creates this PSI report.
 Many different aspects of the case and the defendant's life will be evaluated, including: